salsadigitalauorg/webform_openfisca/README.md

 php -d pcov.directory=.. vendor/bin/phpunit tests/src/Unit/MyUnitTest.php
 php -d pcov.directory=.. vendor/bin/phpunit --group=wip
 ```

+### Check code coverage
+After running all tests, coverage reports are generated in the directory
+`.logs/coverage/phpunit` in various formats.

+You can run the command `ahoy check-code-coverage` to show the summary
+of the coverage reports.

 ---
 _This repository was created using the [Drupal Extension Scaffold](https://github.com/AlexSkrypnyk/drupal_extension_scaffold) project template_